chinapandaman/PyPDFForm/docs/install.md

 # Installation and setup

-PyPDFForm is hosted on PyPI and any tool that supports downloading from it can be a choice.
+PyPDFForm is hosted on PyPI and any tool that supports downloading from it can be used.
 The most common option is to use pip.

 ## Install using pip

 PyPDFForm requires Python 3.7+.

 It is advised that a virtual environment is always created beforehand.
-Then you can run the following command:
+Then you can run the following command to install:

 ```shell
 pip install PyPDFForm